SvenMichaelKlose/arukanoido/README.md

 ARUKANOIDO is a clone of the famous arcade game "Arkanoid" for the Commodore VIC–20 with at least 35K memory expansion.

-This demo comes with the first eight of 33 levels.
+This demo comes with the first ten of 33 levels.

 ## WAV file for real tapes